 Heed these self-care tips and your hair will thank you!

 Many of us haven’t practiced journaling since middle school, but sometimes writing our thoughts down is easier than speaking them.
 You can keep a journal by your bed to make a habit of writing down whatever is on your mind before going to sleep or whenever you feel the need for a release.
-You can also find smaller journals to bring with you on the go for whenever you have free time in transit, on your breaks from work, waiting for your friend who’s always late, etc. When in doubt - write it out!
+You can also find smaller journals to bring with you on the go for whenever you have free time.
+When in doubt - write it out!

 EATING RIGHT & EXERCISING

-Don’t fret, you don’t need an expensive gym membership to accomplish this one!
-Moving around helps release endorphins so just taking a long walk home from work or after dinner can be a great way to detoxify.
+You don’t need an expensive gym membership to accomplish this one!
+Moving around helps release endorphins so just taking a long walk can be a great way to detoxify.
 Try to leave your phone at home (or in airplane mode) and just unplug.
 Opting for the stairs instead of elevators/escalators whenever possible is a quick and easy swap that pays off, and tracking your steps with a bracelet or your phone (set to “do not disturb” mode when feasible) can be a great motivator and provides a sense of instant gratification to reward your good choices!

 Similarly, try not to rely on simple sugars or carbs for quick bursts of energy, but instead, indulge in healthier, more nutritious options that will give you longer lasting strength and won’t lead to mood swings or crashes a few hours later.